GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 Verify that you can receive service messages from the Sigfox backend by executing the following steps.

-Note: You should execute these steps only after executing the downlink tests in the previous section.
+You should execute these steps only after executing the downlink tests in the previous section.
 You may not have any service messages from Sigfox backend until you send a downlink response to your device.
 The downlink response will generate a subsequent `downlinkAck` service message.

 1. In the Cloud Functions console, click the `callback_service` function.
 2. Verify that you can see successful invocations, indicated by a blue line: